-If a financial aid recipient who has not officially withdrawn fails to receive a passing grade in at least one class during the term, the Financial Aid Office will determine whether the student actually established eligibility for the aid originally awarded.
+If a financial aid recipient who has not officially withdrawn fails to receive a passing grade in at least one class during the term, the Office of Financial Aid will determine whether the student actually established eligibility for the aid originally awarded.
 Instructors will be contacted and asked to provide information on the student's attendance.
 If the student did not begin attendance, or stopped attending during the payment period, the financial aid originally awarded will be canceled or adjusted.